Where is the Studio?

 All of our travel cups have little buttons on the side, WHY ?
 The addition of my unique and very cute little finger buttons slows the heat transfer from your cuppa making your cup comfortable to hold. 👏👏👏

-We Donate a tree with One Tree Planted for every cup that leaves the studio, as of July 2019 we have planted over 2000 trees together
+We Donate a tree with One Tree Planted for every travel cup that leaves the studio, as of July 2019 we have planted over 2000 trees together.
+In 2020 we have increased our donations and now plant a tree for every online order.

-Currently, we are planting trees in the Amazon rainforest.
+In 2017-2019 we planted trees in the Amazon rainforest.
 This reforestation project is located in the Madre de Dios region, home to over 10 percent of the world's bird species.
 The goal is to restore and protect the "buffer zone" between Tambopata National Reserve, Bahuaja-Sonene National Park, and the city of Puerto Maldonado.
 This area has been identified as a high risk zone for deforestation and degradation due to unsustainable agricultural practices in the region.
-Planting trees here will help conserve habitat for the Jaguar and hundreds of other species living in the protected areas, while providing sustainable livelihoods to local people
+Planting trees here will help conserve habitat for the Jaguar and hundreds of other species living in the protected areas, while providing sustainable livelihoods to local people.